oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 As a tenancy administrator, create a user group and add an Oracle Cloud account to the group.

-> **Note**: If you are performing this workshop in your own tenancy and not in an Oracle LiveLabs hosted environment, and you are a tenancy administrator who has already created a user group and added an Oracle Cloud account to the group, you can skip this task.

 1. From the navigation menu, select **Identity & Security**, and then **Groups**.

     The **Groups** page in IAM is displayed.